nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Viewing Nurse Schedule objects**

-4. NurseScheduleInstance then executes the NurseScheduleList Command object to begin the process of displaying Nurse Schedule objects.
+4. NurseScheduleInstance then executes the NurseScheduleListCommand object to begin the process of displaying Nurse Schedule objects.

-5. `NurseScheduleList.execute()` will call the function `NurseScheduleList.listSchedules()` which calls `listAllSchedules()`.
+5. `NurseScheduleListCommand.execute()` will call the function `NurseScheduleList.listSchedules()` which calls `listAllSchedules()`.

 6. `listAllSchedules()` iterates through the arraylist of Nurse Schedule objects, printing all schedules.